See what travellers are saying about the trip from Toronto to Niagara Falls

 Which bus companies travel from Toronto to Niagara Falls?

-When taking the bus from Toronto to Niagara Falls, you can travel comfortably and safely with Rider Express.
+When taking the bus from Toronto to Niagara Falls, you can travel comfortably and safely with FlixBus, Book A Ride.

 What are the departure and arrival stations when taking the bus from Toronto to Niagara Falls?

-Buses travelling between Toronto and Niagara Falls leave from Coach Terminal or YYZ Airport and arrive at Bus Terminal, Quality Hotel & Suite, Fallsview Casino.
+Buses travelling between Toronto and Niagara Falls leave from Union Station Bus Terminal or YYZ Toronto Pearson International Airport - Terminal 1 and arrive at Portage and Fallsview (Niagara Falls, ON, Canada), Bus Terminal - 4555 Erie Ave.

 Best time to book your trip